areej7abib/Book-Store/README.md

 -Identity Framework for handling user authentication and role-based authorization.

--N-tier Architecture to ensure separation of concerns and better organization by splitting the application into different layers (UI, business logic, data access).

 -Stripe API integration to handle payment processing, allowing users to make secure purchases in the BookStore.

 -Dependency Injection to keep the application scalable and maintainable.

--Repository Pattern to encapsulate data access logic and promote separation of concerns.